hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-1.markdown

 which enable us to write code which is generic over that class and be sure that they will behave sensibly for any instance.

-### Have at most one sensible, correct behaviour for a given type
+### Have no more than a few sensible, correct behaviours for a given type (preferably just one)

-If there are types which have a few equally sensible possibilities for their instances of some class, it becomes harder to write code making use of that class; we may have to check the instances individually before knowing that they're safe to use with a given function.
+If there are types which have lots of equally sensible possibilities for their instances of some class, it becomes harder to write code making use of that class; we may have to check the instances individually before knowing that they're safe to use with a given function.
+In some cases, we may have to create lots of newtypes to be able to make use of functions which are generic over the class; at this point, it's better to just use regular functions.

 There are a few notable counterexamples for this one.
 For instance, the `Monoid` type class is probably one of the most justifiable type classes